Copyright (c) 2014 The University of Manchester

 return self.__str__()

-""" Get the number of cores and links from the machine
+Get the number of cores from the machine.

 Links are assumed to be bidirectional so the total links counted is